ratatui/ratatui-website/src/content/docs/templates/async/utils-rs.md

 ![](https://user-images.githubusercontent.com/1813121/252718163-ab1945d1-7d44-4b5b-928d-1164ac99f2c9.png)

-In addtion to command line arguments, we typically want the version of the command line program to show up on request.
+In addition to command line arguments, we typically want the version of the command line program to show up on request.
 In the `clap` command, we pass in an argument called `version()`.
 This `version()` function (defined in `src/utils.rs`) uses a environment variable called `RATATUI_ASYNC_TEMPLATE_GIT_INFO` to get the version number with the git commit hash.